 - The mornings consist of a lecture dealing with mathematical theory

 and aspects of computer science with Dr. Rudich.

-- At noon, students break for a 90-minute lunch period where they
+- At noon, students break for a 90-minute lunch.
+They can

-- In the afternoon, the students split into their elective classes:
+- In the afternoon, the students split into their tracks:

 robotics, programming, or mathematical theory.